 Inscape: You don’t often directly reference God or Deity in your poetry, but His presence seems to be there.
 What purpose does God serve in your poetry?

-Inscape: You have a line in your poem “Coda”—“Even if the next is better, I’ll still miss this world.”
-That’s a thought that it seems everyone has experienced, but I don’t know that I’ve heard words put to it before.
+Inscape: Your poem “Coda” has a line in it that I’ve felt before: “Even if the next is better, I’ll still miss this world,” but I don’t know that I’ve heard words put to it before.